-Regulatory developments may adversely affect Coca-Cola FEMSA's business, financial condition, results of operations and prospects.
+Regulatory developments may adversely affect Coca-Cola FEMSA's business, financial condition and results of operations.

-Coca-Cola FEMSA is subject to several laws and regulations in each of the territories where it operates.
-The principal areas in which Coca-Cola FEMSA is subject to laws and regulations are anti-corruption, anti-bribery, anti-money laundering, water, environment, labor, taxation, health, antitrust and price controls.
+The principal areas in which Coca-Cola FEMSA is subject to laws and regulations are anti-corruption, anti-bribery, anti-money laundering, water, environment, energy, labor (including with respect to outsourcing), taxation, health, antitrust and price controls.
 See "Item 4.
 Information on the Company-Regulatory Matters."
-Changes in existing laws and regulations, the adoption of new laws or regulations, or a stricter interpretation or enforcement thereof in the countries where Coca-Cola FEMSA operates may increase Coca-Cola FEMSA's operating and compliance costs or impose restrictions on its operations which, in turn, may adversely affect its financial condition, business, results of operations and prospects.
+Changes in existing laws and regulations, the adoption of new laws or regulations, or a stricter interpretation or enforcement thereof in the countries where Coca-Cola FEMSA operates may increase Coca-Cola FEMSA's operating and compliance costs or impose restrictions on its operations which, in turn, may adversely affect its business, financial condition and results of operations.